Connor-Mooney/Connor-Mooney.github.io/Research.md

   * How can we extend the adiabatic theorem to understand dynamics outside of that limit, such as those seen in diabatic annealing?
 * How can we use tools from functional analysis and operator algebrae to analyze many-body quantum systems?
   * How does the algebraic approach to QFT clarify the discussion of quantum phases of matter?
+* How can we use quantum computers to better understand physical phenomena?
+* What are the underlying complexity-theoretic properties of quantum many-body systems?

+This list is by no means exhaustive.

 ## Previous Work